trstlabs/intento/deployment/ibc/hermes/README.md

 ### Trustless Automation of user-based tasks AutoTXs with Interchain Accounts and AuthZ

-Message flow is similar to interchain acccounts but with authZ.
+Message flow is similar to interchain acccounts but using AuthZ.
 It is required to create a grant on the host chain.
 In the messages below, the grantee is the interchain account address.

 ```bash